orientechnologies/orientdb-docs/Spatial-Module.md

 can be embedded in user defined classes to provide geospatial information.

 Each spatial classes (Geometry Collection excluded) comes with a field coordinates that will be used to store the geometry structure.
-The "coordinates" field of a geometry object is composed of one position (in the case of a Point geometry), an array of positions (LineString or MultiPoint geometries), an array of arrays of positions (Polygons, MultiLineStrings), or a multidimensional array of positions (MultiPolygon).
+The "coordinates" field of a geometry object is composed of one position ( Point), an array of positions (LineString or MultiPoint ), an array of arrays of positions (Polygons, MultiLineStrings), or a multidimensional array of positions (MultiPolygon).

 ### Geometry data Example